Esther Brunauer

-Esther Caukin Brunauer (July 7, 1901 – June 26, 1959) was a longtime employee of the American Association of University Women (AAUW) and then a U.S. government civil servant, who with her husband was targeted by Senator Joseph McCarthy's campaign against U.S. State Department officials whose loyalty to the U.S. he questioned.
+Esther Caukin Brunauer (July 7, 1901 – June 26, 1959) was an American diplomat who was a longtime employee of the American Association of University Women (AAUW) and then a U.S. government civil servant, who with her husband was targeted by Senator Joseph McCarthy's campaign against U.S. State Department officials whose loyalty to the U.S. he questioned.

 Early years

 Esther Delia Caukin was born on July 7, 1901, near Jackson, California, to parents born in California.
 Her father, an electrician, had left-wing political views.
 Her mother worked as a clerk, supported women's suffrage, and campaigned for Woodrow Wilson in 1914.
 The family moved frequently during Esther's childhood.
 She graduated from Girls' High School in San Francisco in 1920 and then attended Mills College, graduating with a B.A. in history in 1924.
 She earned a doctorate from Stanford University in 1927, financing her education in part with a fellowship from the American Association of University Women (AAUW).
 She moved to Washington, D.C., to work on the AAUW staff and headed its international affairs program until 1944.